ljeng/cheat-sheet/large-scale-design/system-design.md

 ## Memory Cache

-30 years of Moore's Law has antiquated the traditional disk-oriented DBMS buffer pool architecture.
+30 years of Moore's Law have antiquated the traditional disk-oriented DBMS buffer pool architecture.
 It's now feasible to store entire OLTP databases directly in RAM with main memory capacity growing from megabytes to hundreds of gigabytes - and soon terabytes - on commodity servers.
 The overwhelming majority of OLTP databases are less than 1 Tb in size and growing in size quite slowly.
 As such, I believe that OLTP should be considered a main-memory market.
 A new engine such as H-Store can achieve dramatically better performance.
 I'll broach two influential systems, H-Store and RAMCloud, examining their deft approaches to durability.

-### In-Memory Databases
+### In-memory Databases

 An in-memory database stores its primary data entirely in main memory, using non-volatile storage for recovery rather than for runtime data access, achieving consummate performance gains by eliminating disk I/O latency from the query path.